 Three generations of the Tillman family depend on the Alta Colina Vineyard—we intimately understand that we must sustainably farm our property.
 Not only to continue growing world-class wine grapes, but also to ensure that Alta Colina Vineyard will remain productive for future generations.
-Accordingly, we farm our property organically–no synthetic inputs are allowed.
+Accordingly, we farm our property organically (not certified)–no synthetic inputs are allowed unless absolutely every organic option has been exhausted.
 Our commitment is not only to our family but to the land and the grapes so we can continue making wine of the highest quality.
 We know that the vineyard determines the wines from year to year so we have focused on developing Alta Colina with a total commitment to growing excellent grapes.

 Grapes are an amazingly resilient plant, so our real challenge is to farm the vines in a way that yields the very best fruit.
 The first step in getting this right is the site.
 We planted Alta Colina Vineyard off Adelaida Road in the Coast Range in an area noted for producing premium wine grapes.
 Our property varies in elevation from 1600 to 1780 feet, with steep North and South facing slopes.
 Soils are shallow, well drained loam with a high concentration of fractured shale throughout the growth horizon.
 Alta Colina lies on the hilltops of a 130 acre ranch, with 31 acres planted to vineyard.
 There are 15 blocks—each carefully matched with the optimum rootstock, variety, spacing, trellis, and orientation for the soil in that particular block.